Documentation Index

 Creating and Managing Views

-You can save the current filter as a new view:
+You can save the current filter as a new view:- Click the Filter button above the contact table.

 - Set your filter conditions (e.g. First Name, Email, Subscription Status, Labels, attributes).